 B. Case for Support

-If you started planning your capital campaign, then you probably know what a case for support is used for.
-The case for support explains your capital campaign and how you will use the funds.
+If you’ve already started planning, then you probably know what a case for support is used for.
+The case for support explains your campaign and how you will use the funds.

 The case for support should be a document that answers the common questions donors will have about your project.
 You can send your case for support out with your appeal letters or make it a resource donors can access on your website.